 Bok choy is a favorite vegetable of many people.
 Vietnamese people call it cải thìa or cải chíp.
 It is a bit sweet and a bit crunchy.
 You can boil or stir fry cải thìa with some garlic, mushrooms, and ginger.

 Mồng tơi is a Vietnamese name for Malabar spinach.
 It seems that this vegetable is not popular in Western countries.
-It tastes a bit plain and it could be slimy.
-To cook mồng tơi, you can stir fry it with garlic, or add it to crab soup (Canh cua mồng tơi).
+It tastes a bit plain, and it could be slimy.
+To cook mồng tơi, you can stir fry it with garlic or add it to crab soup (Canh cua mồng tơi).

 The English name of rau đay is corchorus or jute mallow.
 This is a tropical vegetable that is popular in Vietnam.
 The corchorus plant can be cooked as a vegetable, but can also be used to produce fiber.
 Vietnamese people usually cook it with Malabar spinach in crab soup.
 This soup is said to cool you down during hot weather in Vietnam.

 Rau cần, or water celery, is a vegetable grown in winter in Vietnam.
-You can stir fry rau cần with garlic, tomatoes, or cook as soup.
+You can stir fry rau cần with garlic, and tomatoes, or cook it as soup.
 You can also ferment water celery with carrots, sprint onions, and ginger, which turns to pickles after 2-3 days.

 Amaranth is translated as rau dền in the Vietnamese language.
 This plant is considered rich in iron, vitamin B2, vitamin C, and calcium.
-You can stir fry amaranth with garlic or boil it.
+You can stir-fry amaranth with garlic or boil it.
 When you boil the vegetable, remember to dress some lime juice into the soup after taking the vegetables out.
 The soup will turn from plum color to yellow, which is quite interesting.